Level 4 Award in Supporting Children & Young People with Social, Emotional and Mental Health Needs (SEMH)

 It is estimated that one in ten children and young people have a diagnosable mental disorder – the equivalent of three pupils in every classroom across the country.
 Social, emotional and mental health needs are recognised as one of the greatest social challenges of our time (DfE, 2017).
 A focus on deepening the knowledge and skills of staff within schools is crucial to developing approaches, which have positive impact on outcomes for children and young people.

-This course aims to build knowledge and confidence and develop a range of practical skills to fulfil a school-based role in supporting children and young people with social, emotional and mental health needs.
+This course is designed to build knowledge and confidence and develop a range of practical skills to fulfil a teaching or support role for children and young people with social, emotional and mental health needs.

 On successful completion, you will gain a Level 4 award in supporting children and young people with social, emotional and mental health needs and 6 level 4 credits from Gateway Qualifications.